mesosphere/marathon-lb/README.md

 See [comments in script](marathon_lb.py) on how to name those.

 ### Docker
-Synopsis: `docker run mesosphere/marathon-lb event|poll ...`
+Synopsis: `docker run -e PORT=$portnumber mesosphere/marathon-lb event|poll ...`

+You must set `PORT` environment variable to allow haproxy bind to this port.
+Syntax: `docker run PORT=9090 mesosphere/marathon-lb sse [other args]`

 You can pass in your own certificates for the SSL frontend by setting the `HAPROXY_SSL_CERT` environment variable.